Andy Lynch (rugby league): Castleford

-Lynch started his career at the Castleford Tigers in 1999.
+Lynch played junior rugby league with Kippax Welfare before turning professional with the Castleford Tigers, making his first team debut in 1999.
 Lynch was named in the England 'A' squad for their match against New Zealand, and for the South Seas tour at the end of the 2002's Super League VII, and the following year was part of the squad that won the European Nations Cup.

 In 2003, he was selected in the Super League Dream Team.
 In the same year Lynch was also awarded the Tigers Player of the Year award.
 During his time at Castleford, Lynch was also selected for England, and played as a substitute in Yorkshire's 56-6 victory over Lancashire at Odsal Stadium, Bradford on 2 July 2003.

 Bradford Bulls

 Lynch signed for the Bradford Bulls in 2004, following Castleford's relegation from the Super League.
 As 2005 Super League champions, Bradford faced National Rugby League premiers Wests Tigers in the 2006 World Club Challenge.
 Lynch played as a prop forward in the Bulls' 30-10 victory.
 In 2006, he won several club awards for his performances, including Supporters' Player of the Year, Players' Player of the Year, BISA Player of the Year and Best Forward of the Year.

 Lynch was called up to the Great Britain squad in 2006 for the Tri Nations tournament, although he did not feature in the tournament.

 In June 2007, Lynch was again called up to the Great Britain squad for the test match against France.

 Lynch also played for Northern Union side against the All Golds in October 2007.

 He was forced to rule himself out contention for the England training squad for the 2008 Rugby League World Cup through injury.